How to Deploy MinIO - An Opensource Object Storage Solution

 Configure MinIO

 MinIO uses the minio command to run and manage the application server.
-It supports multiple options you can use to define the listening port, storage volumes, and default administrator user details on your server without saving changes when your session ends.
-Follow the steps below to configure MinIO with permanent options and enable it to run automatically on your server.
+It supports multiple options to define the listening port, storage volumes, and default administrator user details on your server.
+These options do not persist after the session ends unless configured as expected.
+Follow the steps below to configure MinIO with the required options and enable it to start automatically at boot.

 console